An extended generalized Pareto regression model for count data: Discrete extreme modelling

-where $G$ is a CDF on $[0,1]$ and $U\sim\mathcal{U}(0,1)$. } The key problem is to find a class for $G$ which preserves the upper tail behavior with shape parameter $\xi$ and also controls the lower tail behavior. \citet{naveau2016modeling} defined restrictions for validity of $G$ families.
+where $G$ is a CDF on $[0,1]$ and $U\sim\mathcal{U}(0,1)$.
+Clearly, the CDF of $Z$ is $G(F(z;\sigma,\xi))$.
+The key problem is to find a function $G$ which preserves the upper tail behavior with shape parameter $\xi$ and also controls the lower tail behavior. \citet{naveau2016modeling} defined restrictions for validity of $G$ functions.
 For instance, the tail of $G$ denoted by $\Bar{G}=1-G$ has to satisfy

-Four examples for parametric family $G$ were studied in \citet{naveau2016modeling}.
-By construction, this approach bypasses the elusive choice of a fixed and optimal threshold.
-Inference can be performed with classical methods such as maximum likelihood and probability weighted moments \citep[see, e.g.][]{le2022improved,Furrer07}.
-Semi-parametric modeling based on this class has been studied by \citet{tencaliec19} and extensions to handle covariates have been proposed by \citet{carrer2022distributional} and \citet{decarvalho2022}.
-Furthermore, \citet{gamet2022} modeled specific of tail estimation based on the same construction.
-Still, model \eqref{eq:3} has to be yet tailored to handle discrete valued random variables.

-The subsequent development deals with the discrete extreme models.
-A probability mass function (PMF) can be obtained by discretizing the CDF defined by \eqref{eq:1} as

-This is called a discrete GPD (DGPD).
-In existing literature, the DGPD have been used by \citet{prieto2014modelling} to model road accidents and \citet{ranjbar2020modelling} applied in regression context to model extremes of seasonal viruses and hospital congestion in Switzerland.
-Numerous features of discrete Pareto type distributions were studied in \cite{krishna2009discrete,buddana2014discrete,kozubowski2015discrete}.

-Similar to continuous GPD the DGPD is well approximated to discrete excesses over high threshold \citep{hitz2017discrete}.
-Again, an appropriate threshold selection procedure is required that can offer an optimal threshold for fitting DGPD.
-Also, the few questions arise in mind, the DGPD models the data above the threshold but how to model the observations below the threshold or how to model the entire range of count data having extreme observations.